transdigiware/blockchain/enterprise_upgrade_tool.md

 Ensure that you downloaded your organization administrator identities and stored them in a secure place you click **Complete Upgrade**.
 You also need to save the enrollID and secret of your Certificate Authority administrator.
 After you complete this step, only the network administrator with your org admin identity can operate your network on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 {: important}

-## Support
-{: #enterprise-upgrade-support}

-If you encounter an issue during the upgrade process, open a support ticket by using the {{site.data.keyword.cloud_notm}} Service Portal.
-For more information, see [Submitting support cases](/docs/services/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases).